IBM-Cloud/terraform-provider-ibm/website/docs/d/is_virtual_endpoint_gateways.html.markdown

 - `gateway`- (Required, String) The endpoint gateway ID.

 ## Attribute reference
-In addition to all argument reference list, you can access the following attribute references after your data source is created.
+In addition to the argument reference list, you can access the following attribute references after your data source is created.

 - `created_at` - (Timestamp) The created date and time of the endpoint gateway.
 - `health_state` - (String) The endpoint gateway health state. **ok: Healthy**, **degraded: Suffering from compromised performance, capacity, or connectivity**, **faulted: Completely unreachable, inoperative, or entirely incapacitated**, **inapplicable: The health state does not apply because of the current lifecycle state**.
 A resource with a lifecycle state of failed or deleting will have a health state of inapplicable.
 A pending resource may have this state.
 - `lifecycle_state` - (String) The endpoint gateway lifecycle state, supported values are `deleted`, `deleting`, `failed`, `pending`, `stable`, `updating`, `waiting`, `suspended`.
 - `id` - (String) The endpoint gateway ID.
-- `ips` - (String) The collection of reserved IPs bound to an endpoint gateway.
+- `ips` - (List) The collection of reserved IPs bound to an endpoint gateway.

   Nested scheme for `ips`:
 	- `ips.id` - (String) The unique identifier for the reserved IP.